thegetty/ancient-glass/content/catalogue/cat-91.md

 ## Comments and Comparanda

-For the production technique see {% cite 'Dawes 2002' %} and comments on {% cat '85.AF.85' %}.
-On cast, angular vessels see comments on {% cat '78.AF.32' %}.
+For the production technique, see {% cite 'Dawes 2002' %} and comments on {% cat '85.AF.85' %}.
+On cast, angular vessels, see comments on {% cat '78.AF.32' %}.

 ## Provenance